JohnnyDevv/Analysis-of-unicorn-companies/README.md

 ## Solutions

-The analysis was successfully completed with SQL (Structured Query Language) within the Teradata DBMS (Database Management System).
+I successfully completed the analysis with SQL (Structured Query Language) within the Teradata DBMS (Database Management System).
 Solution files are located in the solution folder.